Spuleria

 Spuleria is a genus of moths of the family Elachistidae.
 It contains only one species Spuleria flavicaput, which is found in most of Europe and Anatolia.
+The larvae mine the twigs of hawthorns.

 Taxonomy

 Some authors list the genus as a synonym of Chrysoclista.
 If valid, the genus is mostly placed in the family Elachistidae, but other authors list it as a member of the family Agonoxenidae, Cosmopterigidae or Blastodacnidae.